limbosworld/NMS-The-Purge/README.md

 ### Note:
 * You have a freighter in orbit with a couple more ships in it.
 You can reset it to your liking.
-* You have 2 multitools.
-* If you want to reset the in-game playtime to 0:00 to give yourself a better idea of your own progress from this point on though the game, you can do it in the save editor.
-Open the Raw JSON editor and search for the line TotalPlayTime.
-Changing the number to something like 45 will show in game as starting at 0:00 - Do this at your own risk though.

 ### Screenshot: